 If you can’t seem to get the scratches to dissipate, you may need to take a different approach as they could be more profound than you realize.

-It is essential to take caution when trying to remove deep scratches – and follow the directions carefully.
+It is essential to take caution when trying to fix deep stainless steel scratches – and follow the directions carefully.
 This could very well cause additional damage to your appliances.
 If you want to take the risk, great.
 If you think it would be best in the hands of a professional, then that may be a wise route to take.

 Just like you did with the smaller scratches, use a clean soft cloth and a little vinegar to clean the area of the appliance where the scratches are.
 Again, you are trying to remove any debris, dirt, dust, or food residue that may have attached itself to the surface.